-The NASA Goddard Institute for Space Studies (GISS) offers a limited number of internship opportunities to high school, undergraduate and graduate students who reside within a 50-mile radius of the institute, which is located in the Upper West Side-Morningside Heights neighborhood of New York City.
+The NASA Goddard Institute for Space Studies (GISS) offers a limited number of internship opportunities to high school, undergraduate and graduate students.

 Many student internships at NASA GISS are part of the year-round Climate Change Research Initiative (CCRI).
 Teams of high school and undergraduate students and faculty work alongside graduate students and the lead scientists of NASA-funded research projects at universities in the New York City metropolitan region or at NASA/GISS under the mentorship of a GISS scientist.

-Most non-CCRI internship opportunities require some level of college study, computer programmming, or other technical experience.
+Most non-CCRI internship opportunities require some level of college study, computer programming, or other technical experience.

-Following are internship opportunities that were announced for Autumn 2021.
-The application deadline for these opportunities was July 9, 2021.
-Announcement of opportunities for Spring 2022 opportunities should begin in October 2021.
+Following are internship opportunities that were announced for Summer 2022.
+The application deadline for these opportunities was Mar.
+18, 2022.

 Projects marked "CCRI" are part of the Climate Change Research Initiative.
 CCRI opportunities that are not marked "@ GISS" will be mentored by scientists at other NASA facilities.

 The following projects marked "CCRI" are seeking high school and undergraduate interns.

 - CCRI: The Expanding Legacy of Landsat — Documenting Environmental Change Beyond Five Decades @ GSFC

 - CCRI: Connecting the Local Urban Fabric to Global Climate Change @ GSFC